Softball Coach Profiles

 Harold Hicks, Hitting Instructor/Strength and Conditioning Coach

-Coach Hicks enters his second season with the Desert Softball program.
+Coach Hicks enters his third season with the Desert Softball program.
 This premier hitting instructor has been assisting top players in the southeastern region for over 10 years.
 As the owner of So Cal Nationals Harold has been very instrumental in helping 100's of young ladies achieve greatness as well as being very instrumental with aiding these ladies with moving on to the collegiate level.
-We are really excited to announce that So Cal Nationals has moved its organization to the Desert and will now be based in the valley.